-No. The state does not make supplemental or enhanced payments for waiver services.
+Х No. The State does not make supplemental or enhanced payments for waiver services.
+0 • Yes.
+The State makes supplemental or enhanced payments for waiver services.
+Describe: (a) the nature of the supplemental or enhanced payments that are made and the waiver services for which these payments are made; (b) the types of providers to which such payments are made; (c) the source of the non-Federal share of the supplemental or enhanced payment; and, (d) whether providers eligible to receive the supplemental or enhanced payment retain 100% of the total computable expenditure claimed by the State to CMS.
+Upon request, the State will furnish CMS with detailed information about the total amount of supplemental or enhanced payments to each provider type in the waiver.

+- d.
+Payments to State or Local Government Providers.
+Specify whether State or local government providers receive payment for the provision of waiver services. - No. State or local government providers do not receive payment for waiver services.
+Do notcomplete Item I-3-e.
 Yes.
-The state makes supplemental or enhanced payments for waiver services.

-Describe: (a) the nature of the supplemental or enhanced payments that are made and the waiver services for which these payments are made; (b) the types of providers to which such payments are made; (c) the source of the non-Federal share of the supplemental or enhanced payment; and, (d) whether providers eligible to receive the supplemental or enhanced payment retain 100% of the total computable expenditure claimed by the state to CMS.
-Upon request, the state will furnish CMS with detailed information about the total amount of supplemental or enhanced payments to each provider type in the waiver.

-d.
-Payments to state or Local Government Providers.
-Specify whether state or local government providers receive payment for the provision of waiver services.

-No. State or local government providers do not receive payment for waiver services.
-Do not complete Item I-3-e.
-Yes.
 State or local government providers receive payment for waiver services.
-Complete Item I-3-e.
+Complete item I-3-e.

-Specify the types of state or local government providers that receive payment for waiver services and the services that the state or local government providers furnish:
+Specify the types of State or local government providers that receive payment for waiver services and the services that the State or local government providers furnish.
+Complete item 1-3-e.